Gilles de Rais: Uncertain early military career

-On the other hand, Matei Cazacu acknowledges that "the arrival of Richemont and the Breton nobles at the court of Charles VII [gave] a new impetus to the war" but he asserts that "Gilles de Rais had not waited for this moment [Richemont's appointment as Constable of France on 7 March 1425] to take part in the hostilities.")
+Matei Cazacu takes a different view.
+Although he acknowledges that the arrival of Richemont and the Breton nobles at the court of Charles VII gave new impetus to the war, he argues that Gilles de Rais had already begun his military career before Richemont's appointment as Constable of France on 7 March 1425.)

-Meanwhile, plagued by both the Armagnac–Burgundian Civil War, and the foreign warfare against the Lancastrian monarchy, the Kingdom of France suffered a succession of political and military disasters during this phase of the Hundred Years' War.
-King Henry V of England succeeded in establishing himself as son-in-law and heir to King Charles VI of France, thanks to the ratification of the Treaty of Troyes in May 1420.
-For his part, having learned of the Dauphin Charles's compromises with his Penthièvre captors, John V nonetheless wavered between the Armagnac faction and the House of Lancaster to preserve the independence of his duchy.
-However, this seesaw policy did not prevent the Duke of Brittany from finally adhering to the Treaty of Troyes in June 1422.
+Meanwhile, the Kingdom of France suffered further political and military setbacks amid the Armagnac–Burgundian Civil War and the war against the Lancastrian monarchy.
+In May 1420, Henry V of England secured recognition as the son-in-law and heir of Charles VI of France through the ratification of the Treaty of Troyes.
+John V of Brittany continued to alternate between the Armagnac faction and the House of Lancaster in an effort to preserve the independence of Brittany.
+Despite this policy, he ultimately adhered to the Treaty of Troyes in June 1422.

-Once the Dauphin Charles became King of France in October 1422, he continued the war against the English in order to recover his crown lands.
-During this dynastic turmoil, Jean de Craon and Gilles de Rais may have taken part in the victory at La Gravelle on 26 September 1423, and the Battle of Verneuil on 17 August 1424, but this is just a supposition.
-(Note: Although no source confirms it, Matei Cazacu puts forward three arguments in support of this hypothesis: Jean de Craon's and his grandson's important rank as vassals of Duke Louis III of Anjou, their concern to defend their Angevin possessions against the English, and the attested presence at the Battle of Verneuil of several of the men's relatives.)
-In any case, the bloody defeat of the Franco-Scottish troops at Verneuil changed the political landscape, completing the military disaster of Agincourt almost ten years earlier.
+The Dauphin Charles became King of France in October 1422 and continued the war against the English to recover the French crown lands.
+Jean de Craon and Gilles de Rais may have taken part in the French victory at La Gravelle on 26 September 1423 and in the Battle of Verneuil on 17 August 1424, although this remains speculative.
+(Note: Matei Cazacu supports this hypothesis despite the absence of any source attesting to the presence of Jean de Craon and his grandson at the Battle of Verneuil.
+He advances three arguments: they were leading vassals of Duke Louis III of Anjou, they had an interest in defending their Angevin possessions against the English, and several of their relatives are known to have fought in the battle.)
+The Franco-Scottish defeat at Verneuil further weakened the political and military position of the Valois cause, compounding the consequences of the French defeat at Agincourt nearly a decade earlier.